Monday, 16 February 2026

 What is wrong at Muangthong and how to make it right

 There’s been a few sweet moments over the last few weeks where it felt like the good times were back at Muangthong.
-The long queue for tickets ahead of the game against Kanchanaburi, accompanied by the obligatory speakers just loud enough to vibrate your body without actually crushing it, the escalating crowd noise in home and away fans at Thai Port, and the sea of blue-shirted Chonburi fans disembarking the coaches and posing for photos before El Classico.
+The long queue for tickets ahead of the game against Kanchanaburi accompanied by the obligatory speakers just loud enough to vibrate your body without actually crushing it, the escalating crowd noise in home and away fans at Thai Port, and the sea of blue-shirted Chonburi fans disembarking the coaches and posing for photos before El Classico.
 All fleeting flashbacks of a once great era at the club all had one thing in common: they occurred before a ball was kicked.

 The on field trouble with the Kirins is not new in itself.
-We’ve slipped dangerously close to the relegation trapdoor a few times in recent seasons but this time around feels particularly risky, if not for the fact that “we’ve been here before” is a line being used by the actual head coach himself as a defence.
-As if playing badly in the past means we don’t need to be alarmed if it carries on.
+We’ve slipped dangerously close to the relegation trapdoor a few times in recent seasons but this time around feels particularly risky, if only for the fact that “we’ve been here before” is a line being used by the actual head coach himself as a defence, as if playing badly in the past means we don’t need to be alarmed if it carries on.
 In fact the on pitch results are not a drop in form, they are the natural outcome of several factors that have all taken their toll.
 So with the defeat in El Classico in recent memory along with dreadful form and performances, it’s time for me to take a look at the main problems behind Muangthong’s demise and offer a few ideas about how they can be fixed before it’s too late.

 1) It’s not lack of effort.